tidev/ti.storekit/ios/documentation/index.md

 ## Breaking changes in version 4.0.0

 - The `verifyReceipt` method has been removed in favor of `validateReceipt`
+- The `bundleVersion` property now expects the `CFBundleVersion` instead the `CFBundleShortVersionString` as recommended by Apple.
 - The `PURCHASING`, `PURCHASED`, `FAILED` and `RESTORED` constants have been removed in favor of the `TRANSACTION_STATE_*` prefixed ones.
 - Passing separate arguments `purchase(object, quantity[int, optional])`.
 Use a dictionary of arguments as seen in the API docs instead.
 - The transaction event key `receipt` will now include a Base 64-encoded string of the receipt instead of a JSON-blob